timdream/google-oauth2-web-client/README.md

 ## Simple usage

 1. Load the script with `<script>` or as an AMD module.
-2. Create an instance of the library with `var go2 = GO2.init(options)`, where options should contain at least the `clientId` you got from the Google [API Console](https://code.google.com/apis/console#access).
+2. Create an instance of the library with `var go2 = new GO2(options)`, where options should contain at least the `clientId` you got from the Google [API Console](https://code.google.com/apis/console#access).
 3. Attach your callbacks to `go2.onlogin` and `go2.onlogout`.
-You will be able to get the `accessToken` from `onlogin` callback or from the `GO2.getAccessToken()` method.
+You will be able to get the `accessToken` from `onlogin` callback or from the `go2.getAccessToken()` method.
-4. (Immediate mode) At this point, you may call `go2.login(false, true)` and to silently test and regain the previous approvial.
+4. (Immediate mode) At this point, you may call `go2.login(false, true)` and to silently test and regain the previous approval.
 If it's approved, `onlogin` callback will fire.
 5. Call `go2.login()` to start an interactive login process, with a popup.
 The call must be a result of a user action, such as a click, to prevent popup blocker.